 3) WHAT ARE SOME OF THE CORE DUTIES, FUNCTIONS, AND RESPONSIBILITIES OF YOUR ROLE?

 From start to finish, a successful testing and certification program is a complex process and a lot of variables have to be managed simultaneously.
-As a Training Specialist, I am responsible for planning the training class from start to finish, and my tasks can vary greatly.
+As a Training Manager, I am responsible for planning the training class from start to finish, and my tasks can vary greatly.
 I work with both my client contact, events team and the class trainer to organize the training class.
-To do this, I need to combine the elements of an administrative wizard, a trouble-shooter, a problem-solver, a logistics queen and a customer service guru all into one job title—Training Specialist.
-Part of what I love about being a Training Specialist is that I often come up against challenges that are completely unexpected, so the solutions are equally surprising.
+To do this, I need to combine the elements of an administrative wizard, a trouble-shooter, a problem-solver, a logistics queen and a customer service guru all into one job title—Training Manager.
+Part of what I love about being a Training Manager is that I often come up against challenges that are completely unexpected, so the solutions are equally surprising.

 4) WHAT TYPES OF SERVICES DOES YOUR ROLE REQUIRE?

 Overall, I have to ensure that we are developing a number of certification protocols and fulfilling a number of testing requirements.
 There are a lot of pieces to this puzzle, but the program demands that I work very closely with the trainer and that I provide that individual with all the tools needed to present a successful course.
 The same goes for my relationships with the events staff on-hand—together we work to provide our customers with a professional atmosphere and with all the tools they need to complete their training.
 My most recent event, was the Middle East & Africa Forum, and we received an overwhelming amount of praise from everyone involved, be the organizers or attendees.
 Altogether, there were almost 200 people at the Forum.
 To have an event that large, with so many people in one location for several days, is an undertaking that requires months’ of intense planning and effort.

 5) WHAT PART OF THIS JOB DO YOU PERSONALLY FIND MOST CHALLENGING?